-Moreover, Mr. Waterman did not disclose prior to the election that he intended to suppress the residents' right to vote on new bond debt.
-He did not disclose that he intended to unilaterally issue new bond debt to pay Brookfield \$10 million.
-He did not disclose that he intended to impose a tax debt on the residents of \$10 million plus interest equal to about an additional \$10 million at a cost to the residents of at least \$500,000 per year for likely 40 years.
-Mr. Waterman has now made that disclosure and in response, the residents seek his removal from office - an office that he has held since 2015.
+Moreover, Mr. Brown and Mr. Dominic did not disclose prior to the election that they intended to suppress the residents' right to vote on new bond debt.
+They did not disclose that they intended to unilaterally issue new bond debt to pay Brookfield \$10 million.
+They did not disclose that they intended to impose a tax debt on the residents of \$10 million plus interest equal to about an additional \$10 million at a cost to the residents of at least \$500,000 per year for likely 40 years.
+Mr. Brown and Mr. Dominic have now made that disclosure and in response, the residents seek their removal from office - an office that they have "actually held" for more than six months.